other Zoom resources …

 - Admit the rest of the participants when it is time to start the main meeting proper

-The security button in your Main Menu (at the bottom of the screen) gives you lots of options
+The security button in your Main Menu (at the bottom of the screen) gives you the most important options …

-If you want to do something with a participant (e.g. mute, removing, chat with) there are three main ways to display the options:
+If you want to do something with just one participant (e.g. mute, removing, chat with) there are three main ways: